 Rodo Padilla Gallery

-The work and sculptures of Rodo Padilla are characterized by being a little “Chubby”.
-His chubby, but very creative sculptures will be something you will remember.
+The main feature of Rodo Padilla’s work is that his sculptures are a little “Chubby”.
+His chubby, but very creative sculptures are something you will love and remember.

 Pantaleon Panduro Museum